Andrea Gail

-F/V Andrea Gail was a commercial fishing vessel that was lost at sea with all hands during the Perfect Storm of 1991.
+FV Andrea Gail was an American commercial fishing vessel that was lost at sea with all hands during the Perfect Storm of 1991.
 The vessel and her six-man crew had been fishing the North Atlantic Ocean out of Gloucester, Massachusetts.
 Her last reported position was 180 mi northeast of Sable Island on October 28, 1991.
 The story of Andrea Gail and her crew was the basis of the 1997 book The Perfect Storm by Sebastian Junger, and a 2000 film adaptation of the same name.

-F/V Andrea Gail
+FV Andrea Gail

 Andrea Gail was a 72 ft commercial fishing vessel constructed in Panama City, Florida, in 1978, and owned by Robert Brown.
-Her home port was Marblehead, Massachusetts.
-She also sailed from Gloucester, Massachusetts, where she would offload her catch and reload food and stores for her next run.
+Her home port was Gloucester, Massachusetts.
+She sailed from Gloucester, where she would offload her catch and reload food and stores for her next run.

-Andrea Gail began her final voyage departing from Gloucester Harbor, Massachusetts, on September 20, 1991, bound for the Grand Banks of Newfoundland off the coast of eastern Canada.
+Andrea Gail began her final voyage departing from Gloucester Harbor on September 20, 1991, bound for the Grand Banks of Newfoundland off the coast of eastern Canada.
 After poor fishing, Captain Frank W. "Billy" Tyne Jr. headed east to the Flemish Cap, where he believed they would have better luck.
 Despite weather reports warning of dangerous conditions, Tyne set course for home on October 26–27.
 The ship's ice machine was malfunctioning and would not have been able to maintain the catch for much longer.

 Disappearance

 The last reported transmission from Andrea Gail was at about 6:00 pm on October 28, 1991.
-Tyne radioed Linda Greenlaw, captain of the Hannah Boden, owned by the same company, and gave his coordinates as 44°00′N 56°40′W, or about 162 mi east of Sable Island.
+Tyne radioed Linda Greenlaw, captain of the F/V Hannah Boden, owned by the same company, and gave his coordinates as 44°00′N 56°40′W, or about 162 mi east of Sable Island.
 He also gave a weather report indicating 30 ft seas and wind gusts up to 80 knot.
 Tyne's final recorded words were, "She's comin' on, boys, and she's comin' on strong."
 Junger reported that the storm created waves in excess of 100 ft in height, but ocean buoy monitors recorded a peak wave height of 39 ft.
 However, data from a series of weather buoys in the general vicinity of the vessel's last known location recorded peak wave action exceeding 60 ft in height from October 28 through 30, 1991.
-A buoy off the coast of Nova Scotia reported a wave height of 100.7 ft, the highest ever recorded in the province's offshore waters on the Boston coast.
+A buoy off the coast of Nova Scotia reported a wave height of 100.7 ft, the highest ever recorded in the province's offshore waters.